beshungh/Sales-Supply-Chain-Analysis/README.md

 #### *Recommendations*
 Based on the insights gleaned from the analysis of shipping costs and profitability by region, here are some recommendations for optimizing our shipping operations:
-1. Review Shipping Strategies by Region: Evaluate the shipping strategies currently employed in each region to ensure they are aligned with profitability goals.
-For regions with high shipping costs relative to profits (e.g., Southeastern Asia), consider alternative shipping methods or renegotiating shipping contracts to reduce costs.
+- Review Shipping Strategies by Region: Evaluate the shipping strategies currently employed in each region to ensure they are aligned with profitability goals.
+For regions with high shipping costs relative to profits (e.g., Southeastern Asia), consider alternative s shipping methods or renegotiating shipping contracts to reduce costs.
-2. Optimize Supply Chain Efficiency: Streamline supply chain processes to reduce shipping costs and improve overall efficiency.
+- Optimize Supply Chain Efficiency: Streamline supply chain processes to reduce shipping costs and improve overall efficiency.
 This could involve optimizing inventory management, minimizing shipping distances, and consolidating shipments to reduce transportation expenses.
-3. Implement Pricing Adjustments: Consider adjusting product pricing or introducing shipping surcharges for regions where shipping costs exceed profitability.
+- Implement Pricing Adjustments: Consider adjusting product pricing or introducing shipping surcharges for regions where shipping costs exceed profitability.
 This can help offset high shipping expenses and ensure that shipping operations remain financially sustainable.
-4. Explore Regional Partnerships: Explore partnerships with local distributors or logistics providers in high-cost regions to leverage their expertise and infrastructure.
+- Explore Regional Partnerships: Explore partnerships with local distributors or logistics providers in high-cost regions to leverage their expertise and infrastructure.
 Collaborating with local partners can help reduce shipping costs and improve delivery efficiency.
-5. Invest in Technology: Invest in technology solutions such as route optimization software, inventory management systems, and real-time tracking tools to enhance visibility and control over shipping operations.
+- Invest in Technology: Invest in technology solutions such as route optimization software, inventory management systems, and real-time tracking tools to enhance visibility and control over shipping operations.
 These tools can help identify cost-saving opportunities and improve overall logistics performance.

-  2. WHAT IS THE AVERAGE SHIPPING COST FOR DIFFERENT PRODUCT CATEGORIES, AND ARE THERE ANY SIGNIFICANT VARIATIONS?
+2. *WHAT IS THE AVERAGE SHIPPING COST FOR DIFFERENT PRODUCT CATEGORIES, AND ARE THERE ANY SIGNIFICANT VARIATIONS?*
 ```sql
 /* The query starts with a CTE named shipping_costs.
    It joins the orders, customers, and products tables to gather information about the product category and corresponding